🐇Happy Bunny day!!!🐇

 🦅 US NEWS

-• US bases in Middle East face heightened risk of retaliatory strikes
+- US military bases in Middle East face heightened threat from missile and drone attacks

 https://www.reuters.com/markets/commodities